 - Rules regarding the purchase, sale, display, delivery and storage of liquor

-- Licences (including classes, sub-classes, and endorsements) and the conditions that businesses and individuals must follow
+- Licences (including classes, sub-classes, and endorsements) and the conditions that licensees must follow

 - Regulatory oversight activities